All Episodes

 I well know what it means.

-I know and and and I think the Tea Party they're they're trying to downplay the Liberals calling them that to maybe make a joke of it, but if I if I were to say that, it almost um implies that I'm associating with that.
+I know, and I think the Tea Party, they're trying to downplay the liberals calling them that to maybe make a joke of it.

-And the president wrote back to him uh wrote back to him personally, got a letter back from the president that I believe he was the auctioned on eBay eventually, but he said um uh he said I do have to challenge you.
+And the president wrote back to him, wrote back to him personally, got a letter back from the president that I believe he auctioned on eBay eventually.

 This is the president of the United States.

-I do have to challenge you on the notion that any citizen that disagrees with me has been targeted and ridiculed, or that I have made fun of teabaggers.
+I do have to challenge you on the notion that any citizen that disagrees with me has been targeted and ridiculed or that I have made fun of teabaggers.

-Uh Chester Arthur never used the word uh tea teabagger.
+Chester Arthur never used the word teabagger.

-Uh Franklin Pierce never used the word teabagger.
+Franklin Pierce never used the word teabagger.

 Martin Van Buren never used the word teabagger.